Children protection, safeguarding & Prevent

 Designated Teacher for Pupil Premium: Mrs A Perrett.

 What should I do if I have a concern?

 If you are concerned about the safety of a child, you can email the DSL on firstname.lastname@example.org or you can contact the school on 01384 389900.

-If you have concerns regarding a child or adult during holiday time please contact the Dudley Safeguarding People Partnership on the following:
+If you have concerns regarding a child or adult during holiday time and wish to contact school, please email the DSL on Safeguarding@belle-vue.dudley.sch.uk Alternatively, if you wish to speak directly to Dudley Safeguarding People Partnership please call on the following:

 For children 0300 555 0050 – 9 am to 5 pm

 For adults 0300 333 0055 – 9 am to 5 pm

 For all out of hours calls contact 0300 555 8874 or in an emergency call 999

 Academic Year 2022/2023

 Statement of procedures for dealing with allegations of abuse against staff